Všechny případové studie

 No team is perfect.
 Share any problems you solved in the team and how did you mature about it?

-The recent pandemic and quarantine made our work slightly more enjoyable .
-The government had X press releases every day, where the conditions for helping entrepreneurs changed from day to day.
-We had to monitor these changes daily, inform clients, solve their problems.
-That was enough.
-Some members of the team had to work from home, were connected to the morning scrum via Google Meet, there was no delay thanks to Freelo, and there was still an equally clear picture of who was in charge .
+The recent pandemic and quarantine made our work a little more pleasant.
+The government had X number of press conferences every day, where the conditions for helping businesses changed from one day to the next.
+We had to monitor these changes daily, keep clients informed, solve their problems.
+It was a lot.
+Some team members had to work from home, they were connected to the morning scrum via Google Meet, thanks to Freelo the work didn't tie up and there was still a clear overview of who was in charge of what.

 What is the most difficult thing about running an accounting company?
 What are the biggest challenges?